 Maryland Day is the anniversary of when the first European settlers landed in Maryland.
 They disembarked from ships called the Ark and the Dove and landed on St. Clement’s Island in St. Mary’s County on March 25th, 1634.
 Marylanders began celebrating the anniversary in 1903 when the State Board of Education declared the day an important one in Maryland’s history.
 In 1916, Maryland Day became a legal state holiday.
 Today Preservation Maryland is celebrating Maryland Day by featuring our state’s 23 counties and one independent city.
 Read below for a unique historic place to visit in each county.

-From spicy to sweet, Maryland food has it all.
-The origins of this pie are murky, with some recipes noting that it was a poor man’s dessert, created by those who could not afford high-class ingredients.
-Joyce White, a culinary historian, and consultant who has worked with Riversdale and guest-curated for the Southern Food and Beverage Museum, suspects this pie has its origins in Maryland’s agricultural history.
+Apple, key lime, and pumpkin get all the love.
+Today, on National Pi(e) Day, why not celebrate with a Maryland classic: White Potato Pie!
+The origins of the White Potato Pie are murky, with some recipes noting that it was a poor man’s dessert, created by those who could not afford high-class ingredients.
+Joyce White, a culinary historian and consultant – who is currently leading The Great Maryland Recipe Hunt initiative – suspects this pie has its origins in Maryland’s agricultural history.